trideeindhoven/website/content/yealink/avg_gdpr.md

      * the tested components are not in conflict with the provisions as stated in the GDPR (but not a complete GDPR compliance)?
 - Can TÜV explain the seemingly large discrepancy between the wording in the Certificate and ETSI TS 103645:
-        Certificate: "are ensured to be compliant with the <cut> GDPR" ETSI TS 103645: "the present document can help in ensuring that these are compliant with the<cut>GDPR"
+        Certificate: "are ensured to be compliant with the <cut> GDPR" ETSI TS 103645: "the present document can help in ensuring that these are compliant with the GDPR"
 {{< /quote >}}
 Een weekje later stuur ik de Dipl.-Ing.
 Univ. een reminder dat ik nog geen antwoorden heb ontvangen, maar ik zal nooit meer iets van hem horen.